 A breath test machine and sobriety tests are generally used in trying to determine the accused’s level of intoxication, and a person who operates a vessel in Washington State is deemed to have given consent for testing.
 RCW 79A.60.040 provides more information about how the law incorporates testing and consent.

 Boating under the Influence (BUI) is a misdemeanor crime.
 If convicted, penalties may include up to 90 days in jail and a $1000 fine.
 In addition, the court may order the defendant to pay restitution for any damages or injuries resulting from the offense.
 One significant difference between BUI and DUI is that under BUI law, a conviction will not result in suspension or revocation of driver’s license.

 BUI is a significant offense.
 In addition to immediate penalties of potential jail time and fines, a conviction results in a misdemeanor charge on your criminal record.
 If you are charged with Boating under the Influence, is essential to work with an experienced defense attorney to fight for the best possible outcome in your case.
-Our DUI attorneys at Dellino Law Group are extremely knowledgeable in BUI and DUI law and are committed to each and every unique case.
-Our attorneys will exhaust all angles and work toward reducing charges to a simple infraction or even complete dismissal, depending on the evidence.
-If you are facing BUI or DUI charges, please contact our office as soon as possible for a Free Consultation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.